jlorieau/mollib/docs/cli/hbonds.rst

 Arguments
 ---------

-    ``--aliphatic`` (optional)
+    ``--aliphatic``
-        Include aliphatic hydrogen bonds in the results.
-The acceptor-donor atom cutoff distances are elongated to 3.0 A, and carbon atoms are allowed in hydrogen bond donor dipoles.
+        (Optional) Include aliphatic hydrogen bonds in the results.
+The acceptor-donoratom cutoff distances are elongated to 3.0 A, and carbon atoms are allowed in hydrogen bond donor dipoles.

-    ``--detailed`` (optional)
+    ``--detailed``
-        Present a detailed report on the geometries of hydrogen bonds.
+        (Optional) Present a detailed report on the geometries of hydrogen bonds.
 Does not include classification information.

-    ``--sort-type`` (optional)
+    ``--sort-type``
-        Sort the hydrogen bonds by classification type, like beta-sheet or alpha-helix.
+        (Optional) Sort the hydrogen bonds by classification type, like beta-sheet or alpha-helix.

 Examples